vexor/vx-promo/scala.md

     language: scala

-Slcala 2.10.3 is used by default.
+Scala 2.10.3 is used by default.

 Because of Scala's versions multitude and incompatibilities it's not preinstalled in dmexe/vexor-recise-full.
 Instead, [sbt-extras][extras] is used together with caching.